Sustainable Architecture or Green Architecture? What Should We Choose

 In conclusion, sustainable architecture and green architecture are both important approaches for creating buildings that are environmentally responsible and healthy for their occupants.
 While sustainable architecture takes a broader approach that considers social and economic factors as well as environmental ones, green architecture focuses more on the use of sustainable materials and technology.

-Both approaches are complementary and can be used together to create buildings that are both environmentally responsible and comfortable and healthy for their occupants.
+Both approaches are complementary and can be used together to create buildings that are environmentally responsible comfortable and healthy for their occupants.